Manboy17/railroad/doc/Documentation.md

 ![image](../resources/ReadingDataDiagram.png)

 The ApplicationManager uses StationReader and TrackReader classes to read data from CSV files.
 Both are stored inside the custom MyArrayList.
 ArrayList was choosen due to dynamic rezising and easy access elements at any place.
-An ilternative could be the custom DoubleLinkedList, but using it would result in slower access time and higher memory usage.
+An alternative could be the custom DoubleLinkedList, but using it would result in slower access time and higher memory usage.
 [MyArrayList Explanation](#myarraylist) and [DoubleLinkedList Explanation](#doublelinkedlist)

 # Station search by station code